 Career development services include career counseling, resume critiques, interview preparation, and assistance developing a job search strategy.
-A resource room with up-to-date career information, including job posting boards with information on current fulltime and part-time positions, is available for all students.
-Access to national on-line job listings is available through the Internet.
+Access to national online job listings is available through the Internet.
 Graduate students are invited to participate in the Fall Career Fair sponsored by High Point University in conjunction with the North Carolina Career Consortium.
 The Career Fair, which is open to all University students, facilitates the exchange of information between students and prospective employers.
 Additional information is available from the Director of Career Development.